cocos/cocos-docs/en/release-notes/upgrade-guide-v2.0.md

 # 4. Follow-up version plan

 Although the update of the underlying renderer has been completed, we have not officially opened the advanced rendering capabilities to developers.
-In the follow-up version 2.x, we will gradually introduce these high rendering capabilities in a productized way, so that developers can When you create a 2D game with Cocos Creator, you feel the imagination of unprecedented imagination and release unlimited creative passion.
+In follow-up versions of 2.x, we will gradually introduce new rendering capabilities so that developers can create a 2D game with Cocos Creator.

 The approximate roadmap is planned as follows: